Home

 What's our favorite part of full-timing life?

 This is a tough call.
-Living in the Airstream.
-Being retired.
+Living The Dream in the Airstream.
+Being retired without a big house and yard and garage and cars to maintain.
 Sleeping or hanging out in the camper when it's raining outside.
-Sleeping with the windows open every night, even when it's raining.
-Having the ability, and shared vision, to travel North America.
-Not having a big old house and a lawn to maintain.
+Sleeping with the windows open every night even when it's raining.
+Having the ability and shared vision to travel North America together.

 What would your favorite aspect be?